-Welcome to Stage 6 in managing change.
+Welcome to Stage 6 in the series of articles that discuss managing change.
 You've reached the final stage of making and managing change within your organization: Integration.
 During this stage, you are able to fully incorporate the changes you've worked on in the five initial stages that built employee commitment to change.

 To accomplish this final stage, you must build the changes into all of the systems and processes in the organization so that the changes are fundamental to how you work.
 So, the changes will have an impact on how you hire employees, how you provide recognition and what you recognize, and how you measure the success and contributions of employees.